 - Are interested in a blended program where you experience online learning along with regular face-to-face meetings

 - Possess the desire and determination to complete your degree in three years

-Why NLU for and Ed.D. - Educational Leadership
+Why NLU for a Doctorate in Educational Leadership

 The three-year doctoral program is offered in a cohort format.
 Cohorts may meet one weekend per month in a weekend residency with classes held on Friday night, Saturday morning and afternoon.
 Cohorts are also offered in the more traditional model of meeting every week on a specified weeknight.
 All cohorts have a strong online presence using our Learning Management System for discussions, retrieval of materials, and submission of assignments.
 The dissertation is on-going through-out the program and is complete at the end of the third year.
 In addition, the internship component is completed during the three years with students working closely with a faculty internship advisor and practicing superintendent.